dcramer/wp-lifestream/readme.txt

 Activate the plugin under the "Plugins" menu.

-Visit "LifeStream" -> "Settings" to configure the basic options, and add feeds.
+Visit "Lifestream" -> "Settings" to configure the basic options, and add feeds.

-There are severals methods in which you can use LifeStream in a WordPress page.
+There are severals methods in which you can use Lifestream in a WordPress page.

 The easiest way is to use the normal context handler (works in pages and posts):